Estimated reading time: 7 minutes

 The Final Verdict

-Where the Light Enters by Sara Donati is an excellent second entry into the Gilded Hour historical saga, bringing a murder mystery into the mix this time.
+Where the Light Enters by Sara Donati is an excellent second entry into The Waverly Place historical saga, bringing a murder mystery into the mix this time.
 Few authors explore late 19th-century New York with the same vivid passion as Donati does, something only complemented by her talents as a wordsmith and the extremely likeable yet realistic protagonists she created.
-From thrills, twists and turns to historical and social commentary, this novel pretty much has it all, and I can only recommend it if you’re interested in fiction from this time period.
+From thrills, twists and turns to historical and social commentary, Where the Light Enters pretty much has it all, and I can only recommend it if you’re interested in fiction from this time period.

 Sara Donati is a pen name used by Rosina Lippi, a former academic, university professor, and currently an author.
 Under the name of Sara, she has penned a number historical novels, many of them parts of the Wilderness series, with her most successful one being The Gilded Hour.
 Some of her additional notable works include Into the Wilderness, The Endless Forest, Lake in the Clouds and Fire Along the Sky.